Detecting and Rectifying Noisy Labels: A Similarity-based Approach: Introduction

 \section{Introduction}

-While the majority of knowledge in AI systems is learned through unsupervised learning, supervised learning is an indispensable step in building strong AI systems (c.f. the LeCun's cake).
-For Large Language Models (LLMs) such as GPTs \cite{gpt3}, LLaMA \cite{llama, llama2}, and Gemini \cite{gemini}, supervised learning accounts for only a small fraction of the total computation budget but has a significant impact on the models' performance.
-Recent research \cite[e.g.][]{lima, textbooksareallyouneed} finds that high quality training data significantly improves performance while reducing the training cost by orders of magnitude.
-The need for automated tools for improving the quality of supervised learning data is rising as datasets and models are getting larger at an unprecedented speed.
+While the majority of knowledge in Artificial Intelligence (AI) systems is learned through unsupervised learning, supervised learning is an indispensable step in building strong AI systems (c.f. the LeCun's cake).
+For LLMs such as GPTs~\cite{gpt3}, Llama~\cite{llama, llama2}, and Gemini~\cite{gemini}, supervised learning accounts for only a small fraction of the total computation budget but has a significant impact on the models' performance.

+The efficacy and resilience of supervised models are susceptible to degradation due to noise in datasets.
+Noise (mislabeled) samples could result from mistakes in the labeling process or human disagreement~\cite{goh2023activelab, goh2022utilizing}.
+Human error rates on real-world datasets could range from a few to tens of percent~\cite{beyer2020we, northcutt2021pervasive}.
+For more challenging datasets where expert knowledge is required, the error rate could be even higher.
+Recent research~\cite[\textit{e.g.,}][]{lima, textbooksareallyouneed} finds that high-quality training data significantly improves performance while reducing the training cost by orders of magnitude.
+The large scale of modern datasets makes manual data inspection prohibitively expensive.
+The immense complexity of deep models makes it extremely hard to reliably and efficiently predict the effect a data point has on the performance of a deep model \cite{basu2021influence}.